BillHertzing/ATAP.Utilities/src/ATAP.Utilities.FileIO.PowerShell/Documentation/ReadMe.md

 ## Functions that access DropBox

 All functions that acess DropBox via the web must be authenticated with a Dropbox access token.
-The Dropbox access token must be set in the environment for the dropbox functions to work
+The Dropbox access token must be set in the environment for the Dropbox functions to work.

+(How to get a Dropboc access token)[http://99rabbits.com/get-dropbox-access-token/]

 [System.Environment]::SetEnvironmentVariable('DropBoxAccessToken','<paste token here>',[System.EnvironmentVariableTarget]::User)

 ### Get-DropBoxFolderList

-This function lists (recusivly) the contents of a dropbox folder by quering dropbox
+This function lists (recusivly) the contents of a dropbox folder by querying dropbox

+### Get-DropBoxSharingLink

+This function asks DropBox to rturn the URL sharing link to an image.
+If one does not exist, a request is sent to create a sharing link.
+Some file permissions can be specified as parameters.
+The image to be shared is specified as a filename accessible to the local computer that is part of the dropbox hierachy on the local computer.
+The default value of the tetrameter for the root of the dropbox hierarchy is `c:\dropbox`.
+This built-in can be overridden with the value of the environment variable $env:($global:configRootKeys['DropBoxBasePathConfigRootKey']).
+That global variable is set on a per-computer bases by the ATAP profiles and their supporting files.
+See the `src\ATAP.Utilities.Powershell\Profiles\global_MachineAndNodeSettings.ps1` and `C:\Dropbox\whertzing\GitHub\ATAP.Utilities\src\ATAP.Utilities.Powershell\Profiles\global_ConfigRootKeys.ps1` files.

+Defaults:

+### Get-ResponsiveImageEnbeddedLink

+This function returns an object containing objects and strings that represent the embedded links to place in a blog posts' .md file for embedding responsive images into that post.

+Inputs: (pipeline) a single MediaQuery object
+Inputs: (non-pipeline and pipelinebyproperty) :
+ResponsiveStillImageLinkTemplate
+ResponsiveMovingImageLinkTemplate
+MovingImageExtensionPattern

 ```